biswassri/http-reverse-proxy/README.md

 - **Adding Encryption:** Using TLS to encrypt all the traffic from the client to the server and from the backend to the proxy server

 - **Monitor logs:** Monitoring and analysing logs for unusual traffic patterns and dynamically updating blocklists.
 This can help block web-crawler bots from accessing and overloading the reverse-proxy server.

-### What resources (including programming tool assistants) did you use to build your implementation?

-The above linked resources along with the auto-generated code from GoLand IDE